Saravanakumar2003/Al-Skill-Navigator/README.md

   - [License](#license)

 ## Project Overview
-Hexaware AI Skill Navigator is an innovative application built to guide users through personalized learning paths using AI.
+AI Skill Navigator is an innovative application that guides users through personalized learning paths using AI.
 The application is designed to help users improve their skills through interactive learning modules, real-time feedback, and collaborative tools.
 It integrates advanced technologies like Firebase and AI to provide a seamless and secure experience.

 ## Features
 - **Authentication**: Google & GitHub authentication.
 - **Role-Centric Signup**: Users can sign up as Admin, or User.
 - **Profile Setup**: Candidates can set up profiles and store certificates securely in Firebase Storage.
 - **Security**: HiCaptcha integration to ensure secure access.
-- **Certifications**: Candidates will recieve certificates upon completion of courses.
+- **Certifications**: Candidates will receive certificates upon completion of courses.
 - **AI-Powered Learning Paths**: Personalized learning recommendations based on user profiles and performance.(In progress)
 - **Gamified Learning**: Leaderboards, badges, and goals with friends to encourage engagement.
 (In progress)